-The WARRANTY
+The Warranty

 People are scared of warranties.
 Lots of fine print.
 Months of waiting around.
 Well, fear no more.
-This warranty is designed to make you rave about us to your friends.
-It's a warranty that looks out for you and helps you resist the temptation to have your friend, who's "good with electronics", try to repair your AudioControl product.
-So go ahead, read this warranty, then take a few days to enjoy your new Architect before sending in the warranty card and comments.
+This warranty is designed to make you rave about AudioControl.
+It's a warranty that looks out for you and your client, plus helps you resist the temptation to have your friend, who's "good with electronics", try to repair your AudioControl product.
+So go ahead, read this warranty, then send in the warranty card and comments.